ManoahKinnaert/Bounce/README.md

 # Bounce

-A very simply bouncing ball program (balls don't collide).
+A very simply bouncing ball program (balls don't collide with each other).